berkayyengin/Crud-Web-Service/README.md

 ## Conclusion
-⋅⋅⋅This simple CRUD web service with Spring Boot provides a basic implementation of creating, reading, updating, and deleting employee data.
+⋅⋅⋅ This simple CRUD web service with Spring Boot provides a basic implementation of creating, reading, updating, and deleting employee data.
-⋅⋅⋅You can use it as a starting point for building more complex applications.
+⋅⋅⋅ You can use it as a starting point for building more complex applications.